Frequently Asked Questions About Laser Treatments in Calgary

 When done properly with medical-grade equipment like our Quanta Evo system, laser hair removal provides permanent reduction of 80-95% of treated hair.
 Some clients may need occasional partial touch-ups years later for a few random hairs, but the vast majority of treated follicles are permanently disabled when done properly.

-Why are lasers better than IPL for Hair Removal?
+Why is medical-grade laser better than IPL for hair removal?

-True medical-grade lasers (like our Alexandrite and Nd:YAG) are significantly more effective and safer than IPL for permanent hair removal.
-Lasers deliver precise wavelengths that penetrate deeper into hair follicles, providing more permanent results with fewer sessions.
-IPL uses broad-spectrum light that’s less focused and typically less effective long-term.
-Additionally, IPL devices can be unsafe for darker skin tones.
-They are a more cost effective technology which is why many clinics purchase them, but we believe safety and efficacy are more important than cost savings.
-Our medical-grade laser technology is safer for all skin types and provides truly permanent hair reduction—not just temporary reduction like many IPL devices.
+Medical-grade lasers are significantly more effective than IPL for permanent hair removal.
+Lasers deliver precise, single wavelengths that penetrate deeper into hair follicles, providing 80-95% permanent reduction in fewer sessions.
+IPL uses broad-spectrum light that’s less focused, less effective long-term, less powerful and can be unsafe for darker skin tones.
+At Elysian Laser Aesthetics, we use medical-grade Alexandrite and Nd:YAG lasers—not IPL—because safety and permanent results matter more than equipment cost savings.

 IPL Photofacial FAQ